 Students, if you ride your bike to school, please walk your bike on the sidewalk if there are many cars driving on the street.
 We want you to be safe as you come to school each day.

 In the interest of preserving instructional time, we do not interrupt classes for deliveries or messages during class.
 However, we realize that there are times that parents need to get a missing class assignment or lunch to their children.

-We have a plan for lunches already; our campus monitors take the lunch to the cafeteria and deliver them to the students at lunch time.
+We have a plan for lunches in place; our campus monitors take the lunch to the cafeteria and deliver them to the students at lunch time.

 For those other items (homework, backpacks, etc.) that you would appreciate being delivered to your child, we will place the item in your child’s teacher’s mailbox for them to pick up at recess or lunch.